-A party may request that notice be waived by a declaration signed under penalty of perjury which explains facts showing good cause not to give the notice or to give shortened notice.
+A party may request that notice be waived by submitting a declaration signed under penalty of perjury which explains facts showing good cause not to give the notice or to give shortened notice.

-1. Ex Parte Applications Which Involve Domestic Violence, Elder Abuse or Dependent Adult Abuse Matters
+1. Ex Parte Applications Which Involve Domestic Violence.